Wednesday, February 24, 2016

 "Great misery is fierce, it strikes the most feeble."

-Summary: Women were more exposed to hunger than men because more isolated, with children who cried and died, or seamstresses who worked alone (he does not mention washerwomen, whose work was sociable).
+Women were more exposed to hunger than men because more isolated, with children who cried and died, or seamstresses who worked alone (he does not mention washerwomen, whose work was sociable).
 Not all militants, he adds, were hungry, such as market-women and prostitutes, but misery surrounded them.

-Bring the king back to Paris:
+They wish to bring the king back to Paris:

 "The King must live with his people, feel and share the suffering [...]
 If Kingship be not tyranny, there must be a mariage, a community [...]
 Is it not strange and unnatural, enough to dry the heart of kings, to keep them in selfish solitude, with an artificial crowd of golden beggars, to make them forget the people?
 How be surprised that such kings become hard and barbarous strangers?"